wendajiang/wendajiang.github.io/content/reading/ostep31.md

 ---
 title: semaphore
 description: ''
-template: blog/page.html
 date: 2023-06-15 09:28:10
 updated: 2023-06-15 09:28:10
 typora-copy-images-to: ../../static/pics/${filename}
-taxonomies:
 tags: ["ostep"]
-extra:
-  mermaid: true
-  usemathjax: true
 lead: 'the understand of ostep chapter 31'

-# mermaid example:
-# {% mermaid() %}
-#     mermaid program
-# {% end %}
 ---

 Indeed, Dijkstra and colleagues invented the semaphore as a single primitive for all things related to synchronization; as you will see, one can use semaphores as both locks and condition variables.